Fin Rot in Goldfish: How to treat fin rot

 Poor water quality is the number one cause of fin rot.

-A combination of low immune system and lots of bacteria can lead to bacterial infection.
-Meaning that bacteria eat away at your fish’s fins!
+A combination of a low immune system and lots of bacteria can lead to bacterial infection.
+This means that bacteria eat away at your fish’s fins!

 Bacterial infection is particularly likely to happen if your tank is overcrowded, your water quality is poor or your fish gets injured.